Skip to main content

 Most Shopify store owners obsess over product pages and completely ignore their collection pages.

-This is a mistake.
 Collection pages (Women's Shoes, Kitchen Gadgets, Gifts Under $50) often rank for higher-volume keywords than individual products.
 A well-optimised "Handmade Jewellery" collection page can drive more traffic than 30 individual product pages.

 How to optimise a collection page: